woocommerce/qit-documentation/docs/intro.md

 ## Ways to use QIT

-- **Command Line (CLI):** Perfect for integrating into your local development workflow or CI pipelines.
+- **Command line (CLI):** Perfect for integrating into your local development workflow or CI pipelines.
 See [CLI Getting Started](./installation-setup/cli-installation.md).
-- **WooCommerce.com Dashboard:** Run and view tests directly in the vendor dashboard UI.
+- **Woocommerce.com dashboard:** Run and view tests directly in the vendor dashboard UI.
 See [Getting Started with Dashboard](./using-qit/running-tests-dashboard.md).
-- **GitHub Actions:** Integrate QIT tests into your GitHub workflows.
+- **GitHub actions:** Integrate QIT tests into your GitHub workflows.
 See [GitHub Workflows Setup](./using-qit/github-workflows.md).

 ## Next steps

 - **Want to learn more about authenticating?** Check out [Authentication](./installation-setup/authenticating.md).
 - **Ready to run more tests?** See [Running Tests with QIT CLI](./using-qit/running-tests-cli.md).
-- **Curious about Custom E2E Tests?** Visit the [Custom Tests Introduction](./custom-tests/introduction.md).
+- **Curious about custom E2E tests?** Visit the [Custom Tests Introduction](./custom-tests/introduction.md).

 :::info
 If you encounter any issues or have questions, feel free to [contact us](mailto:qit@woocommerce.com) or open an issue on [GitHub](https://github.com/woocommerce/qit-cli/issues).